cstrawberry/predictive-universe/docs/paper/appendices/appendix_q_planck_scale.md

 $$
 This is not a free parameter; its value is fixed by the self-consistency of the theory.

 Finally, we determine `η*`.
-Substitute Eq.
-Q.15 into Eq.
-Q.14:
+Substitute Equation Q.15 into Equation Q.14:
 $$
 k_4 (η^{*2} - 1) = - \frac{k_3 \ln 2}{8 \ln 2 / η^{*}} = - \frac{k_3 η^{*}}{8} \implies η^{*2} + \frac{k_3}{8k_4}η^{*} - 1 = 0
 $$
 Since `η* > 0`, the solution is `η* = [-b + sqrt(b²+4)]/2` with `b=k_3/(8k_4)`.
 As argued in Appendix C and D, PCE's drive for regularity implies that the cost of geometric distortion is high, so `k_4 >> k_3`.
 In this limit, `b → 0` and `η* → 1`.
 Thus, the stable equilibrium robustly occurs at `η* ≈ 1`.

-Substituting `η* ≈ 1` back into our primary result (Eq.
-Q.15) gives the final prediction.
+Substituting `η* ≈ 1` back into our primary result (Equation Q.15) gives the final prediction.

 **Q.5 Final Result and Interpretation**